henry-AY/monoGPT/README.md

 #### Step 4 - Output of the Encoder

 The final encoder layer outputs a set of vectors, each representing a deep contextual understanding of the input sequence.
 These output vectors are passed in as the input for the decoder in a Transformer model.
-The process of encoding 'paves the path' for the decoder, to produce a based on the words, tokens, or characters with the highest attention.
-Moreover, a unique characteristic of the encoder, is you can have <i>N</i> encoder layers.
+The process of encoding 'paves the path' for the decoder to produce a sequence based on the words, tokens, or characters with the highest attention.
+Moreover, a unique characteristic of the encoder is that you can have <i>N</i> encoder layers.
 Each layer is an independent neural network per se, which can explore and learn unique sides of attention, resulting in a significantly more diverse conclusion.

 ### <ins>Decoder Workflow</ins>